 Africans became enslaved within the transatlantic trade mainly in one of four ways:

-free Africans were captured during raids by African and European gangs
+criminals were sold by chiefs (or kings) as punishment free Africans were captured during raids by African and European gangs domestic slaves were resold prisoners of war were sold on.

 Many of them were kidnapped from their villages.
 Alexander Falconbridge<link to case study 05b> (died 1792), a ship's surgeon on a number of slaving voyages, wrote that 'a man and his son, according to their own information, were seized by professed kidnappers while they were planting yams.'
 Ottobah Cuguano described his own capture in what is now Ghana in this way: